-GRiF provides grants and technical expertise to test, pilot, and scale up pre-arranged financing instruments that help vulnerable countries safeguard development progress and recover more quickly from the financial impacts of climate shocks, disasters, and crises.
+GRiF provides grants and technical expertise to help developing countries safeguard development progress and recover more quickly from the financial impacts of climate shocks, disasters, and crises.

 Dr. Olivier Mahul is the Practice Manager of the World Bank's Crisis & Disaster Risk Finance (CDRF) unit.
 He oversees the implementation of the he Global Risk Financing Facility.
 He has been involved in the development of innovative disaster risk financing and insurance solutions in more than 40 countries and a number of flagship regional initiatives.

 Sumati Rajput is a Financial Sector in the CDRF unit.
 She co-leads the overall program management of the Global Risk Financing Facility.
 She has experience working on disaster risk management and risk financing projects is Africa and Asia as well as managing large donor communities and trust fund operations.